VenkatVishalV/android_device_leeco_x3/README.md

-# LeEco Le 1s (x3) - LineageOS 15.0
+# LeEco Le 1s (x3) - CrDroid-4.X
 ==============

-This branch is device tree for building LineageOS 15 Rom for Leeco 1S/eco.
+This branch is device tree for building crDroid Oreo Rom for Leeco 1S/eco.

 ---

 # Build Information
-This doesn't boot yet.
+This doesn't boot yet. -- Got it till bootanimation and WIP.